My name is Diane Baptie and I live at the seaside in Portobello in Edinburgh.

 - prove or disprove a family story

-Perhaps you have visited the Historical Search Room, but did not have time to complete your search and would like to continue it.
+Perhaps you have visited the Historical Search Room, but did not have time to complete your search.
 Could I help you with this?

-Have you taken a photograph or photocopy of a document there or downloaded a will from the ScotlandsPeople site which you have found difficult to read?
+Do you have a photograph or photocopy of a document or have you downloaded a will from the ScotlandsPeople site which you have found difficult to read?
 Could I transcribe or summarize it for you?